 Proven track record in the development of complex instruments from concept through successful commercialization.

-Experience in the specification, design, and evaluation of precision positioning systems utilizing stepper motor, piezo and voice coil actuators with encoders and optical sensing methods.
+Experience in the specification, design, and evaluation of precision positioning systems utilizing stepper motor, piezo and/or voice coil actuators with encoders and optical sensing methods.
 Modeling and simulation using SolidWorks.
 Experience in the characterization and testing of such precision motion systems and component parts using linear displacement interferometers and vibrometers.

 Experience with optical systems design incorporating lasers, detectors, specialized imaging systems and hardware along with simulation tools such as ZEMAX.

-Knowledge of problem solving methodologies, statistics, industry standards and regulations strongly desired.
+Knowledge of problem-solving methodologies, statistics, industry standards and regulations strongly desired.
 Ability to manage multiple projects in a dynamic, collaborative environment required.
 Should be hard working, team oriented, bright, creative, driven to push the boundaries of technology!

 EDUCATIONAL / EXPERIENCE REQUIREMENTS: